South Korea in September 2025 | Weather + Best Festivals in Seoul and Beyond

 There’s also plenty to keep you entertained in South Korea in September, with some truly unique festivals and events set to take place in this first month of autumn.
 I’ll cover these a bit later on in this guide.

 After the oppressiveness of summer in Korea, the September weather feels just a little bit like heaven.
-This is one of the best months to visit Korea climate-wise, with ideal temperatures, minimal humidity, and glorious sun-filled days.
+This used to reliably be one of the best months to visit Korea climate-wise, with ideal temperatures, minimal humidity, and glorious sun-filled days… but I’m afraid it’s no longer the case.

 The weather in Korea in September is ideal.